 How Do I Find My First Clients?

-Pick a narrow slice you understand, for example packaging, returns, or supplier communications.
+Pick a narrow slice you understand, for example, packaging, returns or supplier communications.
 Use pilots to learn the edges, then document the steps.
+Building logistics expertise through hands-on pilots and continuous learning is key to long-term success.

 How Should I Package Proof?